List of Monkey Dust characters: The Cab Driver

 An immigrant taxi driver attempts to make conversation with his passenger, each time stating that in his country, he held a certain title.
 "In my Country, I am the inventor of the Hoover!"
 After saying this, the annoyed woman in the passenger seat states that she wanted to go to a normal location, and not the outrageous location he is driven to.
-(Narnia, Io (moon), The Triassic Era).
+(Narnia, Io and the Triassic era).
 In one sketch, when the taxi driver says that in his country he is the most senior heart surgeon, it is instead revealed his passenger is David Baddiel (from his own sketch in the show); who indignantly replies "No, I am!"

 Chat room pervert

 A paedophile attempts to lure children via a chat room, but fails each time, unable to successfully portray himself as a 13-year-old boy named "Benji".
 Failures include correcting a child's grammar, inadvertently mentioning that he was in London while it was being bombed in World War II and trying to get a photo of the girl to whom he has been chatting, but only getting a photo of her friend "Lucy", a rabbit.
 When he eventually manages to arrange a meeting with one of his online friends known as "Charlotte", the "child" turns out to be another elderly chat room paedophile.
-The two unisonically curse ("Shit!") and walk off in their respective directions.
+The two curse ("Shit!") in unison and walk off in their respective directions.